Lainzer Tiergarten: History

 Emperor Ferdinand I created the Lainzer Tiergarten in 1561.
 He had wooden fence built to enclose an area that he could use as a private hunting preserve.
 In 1781, a stone wall replaced the wooden fence.
 After the fall of the Austro-Hungarian Empire, the Austrian government declared the grounds a public nature preserve, though between 1940 and 1955, the entire grounds were closed to the public.
 Until 1973 access to the preserve required the payment of an admission fee.
 Since then admission is free.

 A large portion of the Lainzer Tiergarten was lost after World War I, when the Friedenstadt ("Peace City") neighborhood was constructed in its eastern portion.
 The old wall can still be seen in the Hörndlwald woods east of the Lainzer Tor.

 Construction of the Westautobahn in the 1960s took a corner in the northwest of the preserve.
 This time there was compensation, however, as a portion of the Laaber Wald, adjacent to the southwest corner, was annexed.

 Wildlife

-Today the Lainzer Tiergarten is home to between 800 and 1,000 wild boar, 200 to 250 fallow deer, approximately 700 mouflons, and 80 to 100 red deer (elk).
+Today the Lainzer Tiergarten is home to between 800 and 1,000 wild boar, 200 to 250 fallow deer, approximately 700 European mouflons, and 80 to 100 red deer (elk).